 On the other hand, he implicitly yet blatantly threatened us with a nuclear war if we fail to comply.
 Even for a leader of a nation that harbors terror outfits to say this from the podium of UNGA was unseemly.

-Also, if the plight of Muslims disturbs him so deeply, why has he maintained deafening silence on the reported ill-treatment of an estimated one million Uighur Muslims by Pakistan’s all-weather ally, China?
+If the plight of Muslims disturbs him so deeply, why has he maintained deafening silence on the reported ill-treatment of an estimated one million Uighur Muslims by Pakistan’s all-weather ally, China?

 Besides, he admittedly said that Pakistan’s debt has increased four-fold in the last decade.
 Given the mountain of debt that his country is buried under, he should look to create some breathing room for his own people instead of worrying about oxygen for others.